best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 The principles outlined in this chapter represent good practices for general programming and software development.

 However, they are tailored to a more analytical workflow and would benefit analysts with understanding of core programming concepts such as variables, functions and classes.
-You can find more information and helpful resources in the [resources](resources) section.
+You can find more information and links to training in the [](learning.md) section.

 ## Motivation